awsdocs/aws-cloud9-user-guide/doc_source/settings-user.md

 **Go to File** in the **Go** window displays matching file contents as you type\.

 ** **Enable Preview on Tree Selection** **
-AWS Cloud9 displays the chosen file with a single mouse click instead of a double mouse click\.
+AWS Cloud9 displays the chosen file with a single click instead of a double click\.

 ** **Hidden File Pattern** **
 The types of files for AWS Cloud9 to treat as hidden\.